usc-csci467/usc-csci467.github.io/project.md

 including Sci-kit learn, Pytorch, Tensorflow, and Huggingface libraries.
 If you use a complicated method (e.g., some deep neural network), be sure to also include a simpler method as a baseline.

-### Project resources
-- [USC CARC Discovery Cluster](https://www.carc.usc.edu/user-information/user-guides/hpc-basics/getting-started-discovery) is a computing cluster run by USC.
-I have requested and received quota to run jobs specifically for class final projects.
-I have already added all enrolled students to the list of authorized users.
-Follow the link more to learn about how to use this resource.
-Note that both CPU and GPU-based machines are available---GPUs will be useful for running deep learning models.
-- [Google Colab](https://colab.research.google.com/) provides free computational resources, though there are limits (e.g., jobs can only run for 12 hours at a time).
-See their [FAQ](https://research.google.com/colaboratory/faq.html) for details.